Arshdeep00001/ultimate-shell-scripting-linux-guide/02-folder-structure/README.md

 | `/data` | Likely your **mounted volume** from Windows (`C:/ubuntu-data`). |

 ### **Additional Commands**
-'echo $PATH'                # to print all the listed paths 'root@ubuntu_dev:/#'        # root is the user, ubuntu_dev is the hostname, : is a separator, / is the path or present working directory, '#' is a separator
+"echo $PATH"                # to print all the listed paths 'root@ubuntu_dev:/#'        # root is the user, ubuntu_dev is the hostname, : is a separator, / is the path or present working directory, '#' is a separator
 'ubuntu@ip-172-31-87:~$'    # ubuntu is the user, ip-172-31-87 is the hostname, : is a separator, ~ is the path or present working directory, $ is a separator